 - 4.51a Where specific allocations of this plan contain proposals for uses which are subject to the sequential test, a proportionate approach to the application of the test will be required, reflecting the strategic decisions already made through the local plan process.
-However, the local planning authority will still fully consider the potential impact on town centre vitality and viability to ensure that the primary role of the town centres in meeting such development needs is maintained. - 4.51b Where proposals are predicted to have a likely adverse impact (including cumulative) on town centre health, planning permission should be refused.
-The Mid Devon Retail and Tourism Studies are available on the Mid Devon District Council website at http://www.middevon.gov.uk/evidence.
+However, the local planning authority will still fully consider the potential impact on town centre vitality and viability to ensure that the primary role of the town centres in meeting such development needs is maintained. - 4.51 b Where proposals are predicted to have a likely adverse impact (including cumulative) on town centre health, planning permission should be refused.
+The Mid Devon Retail and Tourism Studies are available on the Mid Devon District Council website.